farcryson/Titanic_problem/README.md

 I built a predictive model that answers the question: “what sorts of people were more likely to survive?” using passenger data (ie name, age, gender, socio-economic class, etc).
 This is a classification problem.

 I used the dataset available in Kaggle.
 I used python in Google Collab to analyze and visualize data and train my model.
-I used pandas, numpy, xgboost and scikit-learn library.
+I used pandas, numpy, xgboost and scikit-learn libraries.

 I tried and tested
 1. Logistic Regression